 WordPress is the world’s most popular content management system (CMS), with over 63% of the CMS market share.
-The WordPress platform is used by huge companies, such as Sony, Disney, Microsoft, Facebook, and the New York Times, and millions of other business websites.
+The WordPress platform is used by huge companies, such as Sony, Disney, Microsoft, Facebook, the New York Times, and millions of other business websites.

 - Need help tracking your accounts?
 Try our pick of the best password manager services around today